-a.
+b.
 Malfunction Management Unit Test.

-Before uncovering the signal heads, perform a malfunction management unit test.
-Record the test results on SFN 60836 Traffic Signal Malfunction Management Unit Test and submit the results to the Engineer.
+Provide an Athens Technical Specialist, Inc (ATSI) test report for the malfunction management unit or perform a malfunction management unit test on site.
+If a malfunction management unit test is performed on site, record the test results on form SFN 60836 Traffic Signal Malfunction Management Unit Test and submit the form to the Engineer.